The Basics of Appeals in the New York Appellate Division:

 5. Only the party who has taken an appeal may be granted relief

 Taking an appeal gives the appellate court jurisdiction to grant relief to the appealing party only.
 The appellate court cannot grant relief to a non appealing party, unless it is part of the relief being granted to the appealing party.
 See Hecht v.
 City of New York 60 N.Y.2d 57 (1983)

 Taking the appeal is simply the starting point.
 Completing the appeal is known as perfecting the appeal, which simply means the brief, record and any transcripts are prepared in accordance with the CPLR and the appropriate part of 22 NYCRR, and then submitted to the Appellate Division in a timely fashion.
-In the past, each of the four departments have specific rules governing appeals.
+In the past, each of the four departments had specific rules governing appeals.
 In September 2018, the Statewide Rules for the Appellate Divisions became effective, making appellate practice far more consistent across New York State.
 Each department maintained their own local rules, but these were much shorter than the pre Statewide Rules.
-For the local rules, The First Department uses 22 NYCRR Part 600.
+Each Department now uses 22 NYCRR 1250 for the majority of the procedural rules.
+When Part 1250 became effective, each Department significantly reduced the size of their local rules, but each Department still maintains a much shorter version of their own rules, The First Department uses 22 NYCRR Part 600.
 The Second Department uses 22 NYCRR Part 670.
 The Third Department uses 22 NYCRR Part 850, and the Fourth Department uses 22 NYCRR Part 1000.

 The record consists of the evidence used by the trial court, as well as the transcripts of the court proceedings.
 Trial transcripts must be corrected for any errors pursuant to CPLR 5525 by a means known as settling the transcripts.
 Failure to do so can result in the appeal being dismissed.